Rubzio/styleguides/clean-abap/CleanABAP.md

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Variables](#variables) > [This section](#prefer-inline-to-up-front-declarations)

 Treat this paragraph as **optional** and more like an encouragement than a rule.
-There are two schools of variables declaration. _At the top_ an _inline_.
+There are two schools of variables declaration. _At the top_ and _inline_.
 Both ways are fine and are doing their job.

 Taking full advantage of _new_ ABAP syntax requires using at least some [inline declarations](https://help.sap.com/doc/abapdocu_751_index_htm/7.51/en-us/abendeclaration_inline_guidl.htm).
 For that reason, many developers decide to declare everything during the first usage intead of upfront.